kostaslbc/gps-tracker/README.md

 The receiver should be powered by a small usb type C powerbank.

-The sender can be powered by power bank or/and by an external single cell lipo (3.7 Volt).
+The sender can be powered with power bank and/or by an external single lipo cell (3.7 Volt).
-More than 20 hours should be expected with 1200-1500 mah lipo cell.
+More than 20 hours should be expected with 1200-1500 mah battery.
 When connected by usb powerbank the battery will also be charged.